Year Round Paddling Part 2 – Ken Larson

 performance wear (discussed below in layer systems).
 If the water and/or air temperatures are really low, I will add more fleece under the suit.
 NEVER use cotton as an under layer as it absorbs moisture from your body and wicks away the heat.I tend to use my drysuit most when I’m paddling on the river (exposure to cold water) or teaching courses in the cooler months (lots of inactivity).

-A less expensive option to the drysuit is the wetsuit.
+A less expensive option to the drysuit are the men’s and women’s wetsuits from Ann’s Cottage.
 When I know I’m going to be spending a lot of time in the water, I go with this option (surfing or playing around at the lake).
 Wetsuits work by trapping a layer of water between you and the suit.
 Your body warms up the trapped water, thereby increasing the insulating layer.
 As a paddler, you are hopefully going to be on your board more than you will be in the water which decreases the effectiveness of the wetsuit.
 Wetsuits also don’t keep the wind out very well so you can cool off quite quickly given the right conditions.
 I find the addition of board shorts and a light wind breaker over top of the wetsuit definitely helps in retaining more heat in wetter/windier conditions.
 As far as which suit to go with, if you’re going to invest in a single suit I would tend to lean towards the 5/3 or 5/4 thicknesses.
 You can paddle year round in this on flat water, in the river or in the surf.
 If you find yourself getting too warm, you can always cool off by getting in the water.
 It’s not always as easy to warm up if you go with a thinner suit such as a 3/2 or 4/3.
 For those wondering what the two different numbers are referring to, the larger number is the thickness around the core of the

 suit (and sometimes into the legs) while the smaller number is the thickness of the extremities for increased range of motion.There are also wetsuit gloves and boots available to finish off your ensemble that come in all sorts of thicknesses and styles as well.
 I find a 5mm or 7mm boot is great and gloves no thicker than 3mm seem to work best for use with the paddle.
 Pure Life Paddle Boards carries Xcel wetsuits and accessories for men, women and youth!